-Desserts and Special no-onion no-garlic dishes are prepared for bhog or prasad.
+I prepare desserts and special no-onion no-garlic dishes for bhog or prasad.
 Whatever we eat is offered to Ganesha for Prasad.
-Lord Ganesha is just like special guest and treated with all the delicacies.
+Lord Ganesha is just like special guest and is treated with all the delicacies.

 In this post I have compiled sweets/desserts that we can offer to Ganesha.
-Also there is a collection of few No onion No garlic snacks that you can prepare for offering and treating to guests who come to visit.
+Also there is a collection of few No onion No garlic snacks that you can prepare for to offer as bhog/prasad and also can serve to guests who come to visit.